The Ultimate Guide to Salamander Diets: What Do Salamanders Eat?

 Aquatic Salamanders

-Aquatic salamanders, who spend most of their lives submerged, feed on tiny aquatic insects and crustaceans.
-Options like brine shrimps, which are readily available, make great food choices.
+Aquatic salamanders, which spend most of their lives submerged, feed on tiny aquatic insects and crustaceans.
+Reliable options like brine shrimp make great food choices.

 Terrestrial and Semi-aquatic Salamanders

-Terrestrial and Semi-aquatic salamanders, on the other hand, have a wider preference for their meals, which includes:
+Terrestrial and Semi-aquatic salamanders, on the other hand, have a broader preference for their meals, which includes:

 • Crickets